 Therefore, before turning to God, you need to turn to yourself.
 What does it mean?
 The fact that each of us is a unique personality that is not limited to the name, character, occupation, the circumstances of our earthly life, the perception of others around us, and what we think about ourselves.
 Our "I" is something that words can not describe.
 This is something that only the Lord really knows and that only He can reveal to us.
 And when a person turns to his unique self and the next inner movement turns to God, the process of interaction begins.

 Why is this awareness so important?
 Because a man who has lost his sense of self is capable of madness.
 He is in some kind of binge, he is doing something, and he himself really does not understand where in all this he is, and where he is not.
 In severe cases, this is a medical question, but it is important to understand that this is also a spiritual process that can have devastating consequences for a person's inner life.
 And again, it can not be said that this does not concern at least to some extent very many of us.
 We do some deeds, and then we come to confession and can not explain them in any way.
-We offended someone, told someone something, and now we tell all this about ourselves and we understand that this does not fit into the framework of common sense, which we still possess.
-And this again shows how important it is to constantly come into yourself and at least every time before we rise to prayer, remind ourselves of this need.
+We offended someone, told someone something, and now we tell all this about ourselves and we understand that this does not fit into the framework of common sense, which we all have.
+And this again shows how important it is to constantly come into ourselves and at least every time before we rise to prayer, remind ourselves of this need.

 "Photo" of thoughts

 There is one more reason why the person's constant prayerful conversion to God is so important.
 What happens to us when we forget ourselves to this remembrance of God to inspire?
-The same as with the people around us who do not even know that it is possible and necessary to pray at every moment of our lives: our head is engaged in incessant, flowing thoughts into each other.
+The same as with the people around us who do not even know that it is possible and necessary to pray at every moment of our life: our head is engaged in incessant, flowing reflections into each other.
 And if, again, as an experiment, take a notebook and try to capture in it frankly everything that we think about during the day - the result from the point of view of common sense will be terrible.
 In fact, very few people have enough patience for the whole day, because two or three hours of this writing behind them give the person such a picture that prompts him to start ordering his thoughts without delay.

 Of course, we can not build the course of our thoughts at all, we can not say to ourselves: "Now I think about this for ten minutes, then fifteen minutes about it," and so on.
 In addition, sometimes and out of the chaotic movement of thoughts there is something that deserves attention.
 But still it is necessary to distinguish the mental "ore" from which something can be melted, and the mental "nonsense," from which it is absolutely impossible to extract anything good.
 If a person in all periods of time, when his mind is relatively free, seeks to occupy him with a prayer, this debris in some surprising way becomes less and less, he gradually disappears.